Quadratic Chabauty for modular curves: Algorithms and examples: Examples

 \subsubsection{Genus 3}

-We apply our algorithm to show that the rational points on the curves $X_0^+(N)$ for $N$ as in~\eqref{eq:X0N+g3} are precisely the ones already found by Galbraith in~\cite{Gal02}.
+We apply our algorithm to show that the rational points on the curves $X_0^+(N)$ for $N$ as in~\eqref{eq:X0N+g3} are precisely the ones already found by Galbraith.
 All curves in our list are non-hyperelliptic and they have the convenient feature that they have sufficiently many rational points, so no heights on divisors need to be computed.
-We always find two independent cycles in $\Ker(\NS(J)\longrightarrow \NS(X))$, and, as expected, the common zero set of the corresponding quadratic Chabauty functions consists precisely of the rational points found by Galbraith.
+We always find two independent cycles in $\ker(\NS(J)\longrightarrow \NS(X))$, and, as expected, the common zero set of the corresponding functions consists precisely of the rational points found by Galbraith.

 \begin{theorem} Let $N$ be a prime such that $X_0^+(N)$ has genus 3.
 Then the rational points on $X_0^+(N)$ are as below.
-In particular, all rational points are either cusps or CM points, with discriminant $\Delta$. \end{theorem} \begin{Example} A model for $ X_0^+(97)$ is given by
+In particular, all rational points are either cusps or CM-points, with discriminant $\Delta$. \end{theorem}